ljz0/ljz0.github.io/index.md

-<span style="font-size:20px;">I completed my PhD in Econometrics and Statistics at the University of Chicago Booth School of Business from 2020-2024, where I was advised by [Azeem Shaikh](https://home.uchicago.edu/~amshaikh/) and [Christian Hansen](https://voices.uchicago.edu/christianhansen/).
+<span style="font-size:20px;">I completed my PhD in Econometrics and Statistics at the University of Chicago Booth School of Business from 2020 to 2024, where I was advised by [Azeem Shaikh](https://home.uchicago.edu/~amshaikh/) and [Christian Hansen](https://voices.uchicago.edu/christianhansen/).
 My primary research interests are in causal inference, including the design and analysis of experiments and observational studies.

-Starting in Autumn 2024, I joined Amazon as a Postdoctoral Scientist, collaborating with [Eric Tchetgen Tchetgen](https://statistics.wharton.upenn.edu/profile/ett/) on challenging causal inference problems driven by real-world applications.
+Starting in Autumn 2024, I joined Amazon as a Postdoctoral Scientist, collaborating with [Eric Tchetgen Tchetgen](https://statistics.wharton.upenn.edu/profile/ett/) on challenging causal inference problems inspired by real-world applications.

 I am currently on the 2024-2025 academic job market.
 </span>